Authorities: 1 swimmer dead, 1 missing in Lake Michigan

 The city of Highland Park says in a statement the Elgin woman and the Itasca man were part of a group of about 10 people in a “cold weather swim group” that went in the lake Sunday morning at Park Avenue Beach amid huge waves and gale-force winds.

-The man was taken to a hospital, where the city says he was pronounced dead.
+An autopsy performed Monday revealed that Stanislaw Wlosek Jr. drowned.
 A witness says some men tried unsuccessfully to throw the woman a line .

 A Coast Guard helicopter from Traverse City, Michigan, searched the area Sunday.
 Police in Illinois and Wisconsin are watching for the missing swimmer.